 d) Inspections will be scheduled as expeditiously as practicable, considering the availability of inspectors, the location of the sites to be inspected, and the complexity of the inspection.
 An applicant must submit all of the required application materials, fees, insurance certificates and testing certificates at least 30 calendar days in advance of the first operation by the applicant in the State of Illinois.

-e) If an amusement ride or amusement attraction undergoes a major alteration or is repaired after a major breakdown it shall be reinspected.
+e) If an amusement ride or amusement attraction undergoes a major alteration or is repaired after a major breakdown, it shall be reinspected.

 f) The Department's website shall outline the most current method of applying for a permit and paying for fees.
 Without exception, payment may not be made to an inspector.

-g) No permit will be issued if there are any:
+g) No permit will be issued if the owner or agent fails to comply with the procedures set forth in this Part or if there are any:

 1) Outstanding charges or fees;

-2) Open Stop Operation Orders;
+2) Open Stop Operation Orders; or

-3) Modifications, repairs or maintenance procedures that are not in accordance with manufacturer's standards;
+3) Modifications, repairs or maintenance procedures that are not in accordance with manufacturer's standards.

-4) The owner or agent fails to comply with the procedures set forth in this Part.

 h) In order to keep the Department informed regarding the operation of relocatable or mobile amusement rides or amusement attractions, the owner or the person who will be operating or who controls or has the duty to control the operation of the amusement ride or amusement attraction shall submit, with the required registration application, a tentative itinerary and/or route sheet providing dates and locations of expected operation in the State of Illinois.
 Throughout the operating season, this itinerary and/or route sheet shall be updated through written submission of notices as to additional operating periods or locations as soon as practicable but prior to operation.
 The itinerary and/or route sheet shall be submitted on a form to be supplied by the Department and shall include the following: